 - Top -

-Dr. Surak serves as the chair of the PACE Steering Committee.
-With her colleague Sandy Pope she facilitates PACE's Civic Engagement Across the Curriculum (CEAC) program.
+Dr. Surak serves as the Co-Director of PACE.
+With her Co-Director Sandy Pope she facilitates PACE's Civic Engagement Across the Curriculum (CEAC) program.
 Together they are coordinating a multi-year research project to collect and analyze data on the delivery of a civic engagement component within the fourth credit hour of undergraduate courses.
 Dr. Surak also teaches courses for the Presidential Citizens Scholar program.